 UCL Beacon School in Holocaust Education 2019-20

-The Holocaust Education promotes and teaches students to challenge misconceptions in society and allows students to develop their own values regarding human rights, prejudice and justice.
+The programme teaches students to challenge misconceptions in society and allows them to develop their own values regarding human rights, prejudice and justice.

 “You can’t interpret the world without understanding the Holocaust”

 However, we are aware that learning about such events can be profoundly disturbing.
 Our programme therefore helps teachers to support young people as they deal with powerful and sometimes disorientating feelings, helping them to express themselves and to develop their emotional literacy.

 It also explores how and why the Holocaust happened through detailed historical study of the evidence.
 Students will tackle issues of identity, stereotypes, racism and protest through this genocide and more recent genocides such as Bosnia, Rwanda and Darfar.

 Only through learning about atrocities of the past can we start to ensure that such horrors are not replicated in our own society today.

 Holocaust Memorial Day Trust (HMDT) encourages remembrance in a world scarred by genocide.
 We promote and support Holocaust Memorial Day (HMD) – the international day on 27th January to remember the six million Jews murdered during the Holocaust, alongside the millions of other people killed under Nazi Persecution and in genocides that followed in Cambodia, Rwanda, Bosnia and Darfur.

 Every year at Beacon High, we commemorate and remember the events of the Holocaust on Holocaust Memorial Day.
 We designate a whole week of teaching across the curriculum around the 27th January.
 Throughout this week, the students of Beacon High learn about aspects of the Holocaust, or more recent genocides, in all of their subject areas as part of our commitment to becoming